mattvenn/turtleprize/lesson-2.md

 Variables have 3 important features:

-* They can store some data
+* They can store some data,
-* They can recall that data
+* They can recall that data,
-* The data they store can be changed
+* The data they store can be changed.

 The variables we'll be using will be storing numbers.